GoldOne/See-pei-pei/Submarine Hunter Game/README.md

 The computer player will not be visible to the user, however the user will be notified if the computer player was hit.
 The (x,y) coordinate system will be used to specify locations where the top left hand corner is (0,0) bottom right hand corner is (n,n).
 For further information of the game output: PC and UNIX executables of the single process game are provided in the files SubHuntPC.exe and SubHuntUNIX.exe.
 The objective of the "sub hunt" game is to sink the opposing submarine.
 With each turn, the user has the choice of either moving the sub one cell up, down, left or right, OR firing a torpedo at the computer's sub.
 If the user chooses to fire at the computer's sub the user is asked to enter the torpedo's target coordinates.
 If the computer's sub happens to be positioned at the target coordinates the user scores one point.
 Likewise, with each move, the computer randomly chooses to move its sub or take random shots at the user's sub.
 The game ends when either player's score reaches 5 or the user chooses to surrender.
 (Note: the user always makes the first move.)

-####Step 1: An example algorithm of a single process sub hunter game program is shown below.
+**Step 1**: An example algorithm of a single process sub hunter game program is shown below.
 Example UNIX and PC executables of this algorithm are provided in the files SubHuntUNIX.exe and SubHuntPC.exe.
 To get started on this step it is suggested you copy the algorithm below into a file called SubHunt.cpp and convert it into a C++ program that produces the same output as the executables above.
 You can make changes to this algorithm if you wish to decompose it into appropriate functions or to make it easier to convert into a client-server application.

 ```cpp
 main(){